 The application process

-Simply complete the application form and post it to us with your supporting documents.
+Simply complete the application form in the brochure and post it to us with your supporting documents or follow the instructions for uploading it all online.

 As part of the scheme, the application process will include: